Is Your Home Damaging Your Health?

 How to Protect Your Family

-There are several factors that contribute to the quality of the air in your home.
+Eventually, there are several factors that contribute to the quality of the air in your home.
 For example, as less outdoor air “leaks” into you’re your home, airborne organisms and other contaminants can accumulate and make indoor air unhealthy to breathe.

 When our Comfort Specialists arrive at your home to inspect, repair, or replace your central air conditioning system, they’ll also do a thorough review of the indoor air quality of your living spaces.
 Some of the areas they’ll check include:

 You’ll be notified if any dangerous conditions exist and you’ll be given a range of options from which to choose to solve the problem.
-Correcting the conditions listed above will protect your family from unsafe health hazards.
+Correspondingly, correcting the conditions listed above will protect your family from unsafe health hazards.
 Even if your heating and cooling system is running at peak efficiency, we still recommend that you get an IAQ check on your home to ensure that the health of your family is never at risk.